What horizontal analysis is, how to calculate it and why it’s essential for spotting trends in income statements and balance sheets.

 It's much less costly and more flexible than a full-time CFO, but can provide the same level of analytical depth and strategic guidance when you need it most.

 A retail chain shows total revenue growth of 15% year-over-year, which looks impressive until horizontal analysis reveals that same-store sales (revenue from existing locations) actually declined 3%.
-The growth came entirely from new store openings, suggesting potential market saturation or operational challenges at existing locations.

 A manufacturing company's horizontal analysis reveals: